MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/video-encoding-d3d12.md

 | EncodeIntraRefresh | Validates a simple scenario of intra-refresh with an open IPP...P...P...
 GOP. |
 | VideoEncodeCommandListFeatures | Validates Predication and Markers for Video encode command lists. |
 | VideoEncodeTimestamps | Validates Timestamps for Video encode command lists. |

+## Video encoding scenarios

+### OneCore

+D3D12 video encoding support enables portable hardware-accelerated video encoding on platforms where only D3D12 is available.
+This includes the various OneCore SKUs used by cloud compute and IoT platforms.
+Video encoding acceleration is available in these scenarios without the need for using platform-specific solutions.

+### Media APIs

+Video encoding capabilities in a low level and portable way is accessible across all hardware vendors.
+This allows higher level Media APIs (such as Media Foundation) to build their media layers on top of this API which takes care of abstracting the different hardware platforms.
+Given the low level design of the API, these higher level media layers can optimize for their scenarios by having fine grain control of synchronization and memory allocation/residency aspects of the video encode session such as full control of the reference picture management and bitstream headers writing responsibilities.
+This shift of responsibilities to the layer sitting above this API also allows hardware vendors to have a consistent set of encoding policies (eg. DPB heuristics such as adaptive GOP) in the media layer that can be reused across different hardware platforms.

+### Interoperability with D3D graphics, compute, and machine learning

+The D3D12 video encode API enables efficient interoperability between D3D12 video encode and D3D12 graphics, compute, and machine learning scenarios, which is interesting for scenarios such as running machine learning inference over a camera stream.

+### Game streaming scenarios

+The D3D12 video encode API enables game streaming scenarios that require a highly performant low level API.